-In an era of seemingly endless possibilities to connect with audiences, it’s easy for brands to be overwhelmed and miss the mark on creating belonging.
+In an era of seemingly endless possibilities to connect with audiences, it’s easy for companies to be overwhelmed and miss the mark on creating brand belonging.
 We see it all the time: brands spread themselves thinly across every platform of engagement, sharing seemingly disconnected content, in the hopes of making any connection.

 Should we be on every social media platform?
 Hop on every hashtag trend?
 Send out a weekly newsletter?
 Blog?
 Vlog?
 Host a clogging contest?
 (Who doesn’t love a good Oktoberfest clogging?)